pritchardn/windlass/Experiments/EX4HelloWorld/EX4_HelloWorld.md

-# Experiment 2: Hello World 2
+# Experiment 4: Hello World 4

 ## Aim
-Determine if Merkle-DAG driven compression successfully discriminates between two conceptually different yet practically identical computational workflows.
+Determine if Merkle-DAG driven compression matches a workflow generating data and a data-object in isolation.

-## Hypotheses
+## Hypothesis
 We present four hypotheses in this experiment
 - !RR(G1, G2) - These graphs are not a rerun
 - !RT(G1, G2) - These graphs are not a repeat